ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 The remote fishing town with just three traffic lights and around 6,000 residents is desperately short of hotels for the swarm of ASEAN diplomats, delegates and journalists.
 Many had to arrange to share rooms.

-Unlike the more popular resort island of Bali or the bustling concrete jungle of a capital city Jakarta, which has hosted international conclaves in high-end hotels and convention centers, Labuan Bajo is a much smaller city that a visitor can cross from end to end with a two-hour walk.
+Unlike the more popular resort island of Bali or the bustling concrete jungle of the capital Jakarta, which has hosted international conclaves in high-end hotels and convention centers, Labuan Bajo is a much smaller city than a visitor can cross from end to end with a quick two-hour walk.
 There are no public buses, and villagers mostly get around on foot, scooters, or private cars.

 A small team of local technicians wearing hard hats were flown in to lay cables and extend internet connections to the sites on short notice.